Food Storage In The Fridge Could Be Your Biggest Risk In Food Safety

 But keeping foods in the fridge is not just about temperature and keeping to the cold chain.
 It is also about storing foods in a way that prevents contamination and food poisoning.
 One of the biggest problems in the kitchen is storage space in fridges.
 The fridge is probably one of the most cramped spaces you’ll find.
 Everything from ready to eat meals, raw meats and veg to dairy and sauces all need to be stored in a fridge to ensure that foods do not expire before the use by date.

 That leaves us with a large group of foods that need refrigeration and very little space to store them.
 The most ideal case would be to separate the food groups into their own fridges.
-That means raw meats should have its own fridge.
+That means raw meats should have their own fridge.
 Fruits and vegetables should be stored separately from dairy products.
 And ready to eat meals should be separated from each of the above.

 The reality is, that most kitchens don’t have the luxury of separating their foods in this manner.
-One of the biggest mistakes kitchen still make today is that they store raw foods with ready to eat foods.
+One of the biggest mistakes kitchens still make today is that they store raw foods with ready to eat foods.
 Usually due to restricted space.
 So what is the safest alternative?

 Food storage in the fridge according to the risks